Cautionary tales on heating-rate prescriptions in kilonovae: Modelling and impact of heating-rate

-Although the above detailed lightcurves highlight specific cases where the updated heating-rate prescription leads to a markedly different lightcurve.
-It is also instructive, to look at a broader set of lightcurves.
-To understand the impact across a broad sample, we create $5000$ lightcurves for the same parameters randomly drawn from uniform priors on opacity between $1$ and $\unit[30]{g^{-1}~cm^{-2}}$.
-Truncated normal priors for velocity with the first component with $\mu = 0.15$, $\sigma = 0.1$c, and the second component with $\mu = 0.1$, $\sigma = 0.05$c.
-For both components we fix the minimum and maximum velocities to $0.05$ and $0.35$c, respectively.
+The above detailed lightcurves highlight specific cases where the updated heating-rate prescription leads to a markedly different lightcurve.
+However, it is also instructive, to look at the trend from a broader set of lightcurves.
+To understand the impact across a broad sample, we create $5000$ lightcurves drawn from uniform priors on the electron fractions between $0.05$ and $0.5$.
+Truncated normal priors for velocity with the first component with $\mu = 0.15$c, $\sigma = 0.1$c, and the second component with $\mu = 0.1$c, $\sigma = 0.05$c.
+For both components we fix the minimum and maximum velocities to $0.05$c and $0.35$c, respectively.
 We also fix the ejecta masses and temperature floors to $0.01$, $0.03~M_{\odot}$ and $3500$ and $1500$ K, again to isolate the impact of the heating-rate prescription.
 In reality, the properties of the ejecta, such as the masses, opacities, velocities are all correlated and link to the properties of the binary, e.g., through relations calibrated to numerical relativity simulations~\citep{Coughlin2019, Setzer2023}.
 However, these relations are largely uncertain and can at times make nonsensical predictions outside the regime of the small subset of numerical simulations they are based on~\citep{Henkel2023}, something we wish to avoid.

-In Fig.~\ref{fig:poplcs}, we show the $68\%$ credible interval from the sample of $5000$ lightcurves, with the old prescription in blue and the updated heating-rate prescription in green.
-These lightcurve distributions highlight the broad impact of the updated heating-rate prescription, with the new prescription in general result in a dimmer kilonova at peak but one that declines more slowly.
+In Fig.~\ref{fig:poplcs}, we show the $95\%$ credible interval from the sample of $5000$ lightcurves, with the old prescription in blue and the updated heating-rate prescription in green.
+In other words, across our simulated set of lightcurves, at any given time the magnitude of the kilonova at $\unit[40]{Mpc}$ lies within the shaded band for each model at $95\%$ confidence.
+These lightcurve distributions highlight the broad impact of the updated heating-rate prescription, with the new prescription in general result in a dimmer kilonova at peak but with greater variation in decline rates.
 Another feature these lightcurve distributions highlight is the significantly tighter shape of the previous prescription (blue) i.e., the evolution of the lightcurve with the previous prescription is largely similar regardless of the opacity or ejecta velocity.
 This is in stark contrast to the updated prescription, where the lightcurve evolution depends sensitively on the opacity and ejecta velocity, a direct consequence of their impact on the input heating-rate.